Explore Mount Triglav: A Guide to Hiking All 21 Trails

 Mali Triglav area:

-Go across the secure steep but secured ridge of Mali Triglav and up to its top.
-This Triglav tour ends as you cross a mountain saddle between the two peaks and continue climbing up the ridge to Mt Triglav.
+Go across the steep but secured ridge of Mali Triglav and up to its top.
+Cross a narrow mountain ridge between the two peaks and continue climbing up the ridge to Mount Triglav.

 Access to the starting point:

 You can start this Triglav tour coming from the Ljubljana – Jesenice highway and exiting for Lesce.
-You follow the main road to Bled and the road signs for Pokljuka, leading through Gorje, passing the Zatrnik ski slope, and to Rudno polje on Pokljuka.
-You can park there or go straight on the macadam road towards the first crossroads where you turn right (on the left side is Uskovnica), leading you to a parking spot at the end.
+You follow the main road to Bled and the road signs for Pokljuka, leading through Gorje, passing the Zatrnik ski slope, and to Rudno polje on Pokljuka, where you park in a big parking area.

 Route description:

-Follow the same path as for the End of the road on Pokljuka – Triglav (across Planika and Triglavska škrbina).
-The route described before to the Konjski preval pass.
+Follow the same path as for Rudno polje – Mount Triglav (across Planika): the route described for the way to the Konjsko saddle.

 From there on, the road becomes different as you go straight toward Kredarica.
 The path will lead you to the next intersection, where you continue left (Stanič hut on the right).
 The trail will become steep and bypass smaller ravines.